 Many plants, animals, diseases and other pathogens have spread far and wide beyond their historic natural ranges as mankind’s ability to travel around the world has increased exponentially.
 Whether these species movements have been intentional or accidental, their effects are insidiously changing the ecology of our planet, and affecting our everyday lives.

 Not all species relocated to other areas are problematic.
 Some are important food sources, such as apple trees in North America, which originated from Central Asia.
 Many non-native species don’t spread very well and don’t become problematic.
 But many others are quite capable of rapidly spreading far and wide, invading large areas and causing significant ecological and/or economic damage.
 These are the “invasive species.”

 “Invasive species are plants, animals, or pathogens that are non-native (or alien) to the ecosystem under consideration and whose introduction causes or is likely to cause harm.”

-Invasive species problem exist not just in the United States, but worldwide.
+Invasive species problems exist not just in the United States, but worldwide.
 King crabs now inhabit waters along the Antarctica Peninsula, putting at risk native aquatic fauna.
 Water hyacinth from the Amazon is clogging freshwater habitats in Asia and elsewhere.
 The American bullfrog now inhabits parts of Europe.
 South America’s native pollinators are now being out-competed by the buff-tailed bumblebee from Europe which was, ironically, introduced to enhance pollination.
 Feral cats have spread throughout Australia, and caused the extinction of some island species.